“Barbara, it’s true! Clothes really do make the man!”Damiana Blume, author and poet

 We headed out to a remote northern Maryland campground in the sweltering summer heat.
 We checked in and found our accommodations to be modest and earthy.
 It was first come first serve, and we scored an open bay dwelling with a scant shower and bathroom to be shared with hundreds of fellow attendees.

 The place was loaded with tarantula-sized spiders.
-Oddly, my sister and I seemed to be the only ones who had issues with these feisty arachnoids; so much so, that we actually slept in her car on the first night!
+Oddly, my sister and I seemed to be the only ones who had issues with these feisty arachnids; so much so, we actually slept in her car on the first night!
 Truth is, they kept the insect population down, so I guess they served a valuable purpose.
 And we were lucky, because we had cots to sleep on and a roof over our heads.
 Everyone else had to rough it in pup tents or sleep under the open sky, with the hordes of hungry mosquitos.

 Community Service Job

 Shortly after arriving, we signed in for our community service obligation, a requirement for every attendee.
 We opted for the check-in/registration desk.
 Working a desk job was more appealing than cleaning the latrines!
 I was a little nervous, because I had never attended a pagan gathering of this magnitude and I did not know what to expect.
 Working the registration desk was a great idea, because we got to meet everyone who entered the festival.

 There were attendees from all walks of life, young and old.
 All religions and philosophies were welcomed.
 Everyone was pleasant and respectful.
 Some people arrived dressed for a costume party.
 Others were hippies.
 We even checked in a cheerful leprechaun!
 He proved to be quite entertaining in the days ahead.

 We noted that many of the registrants drove fancy cars and were impeccably dressed.
 They represented a vast array of educated professionals, such as doctors, lawyers and business owners; complete with leather briefcases and elaborate business cards.